Age-specific death rates

 The death of a person who is identified as being of Aboriginal or Torres Strait Islander origin on the death registration form.

-People who identified themselves, or were identified by another household member, as being of Aboriginal and/or Torres Strait Islander origin.
+Persons who identify as being of Aboriginal or Torres Strait Islander origin.

 Life expectancy refers to the average number of additional years a person of a given age and sex might expect to live if the age-specific death rates of the given period continued throughout his/her lifetime.

 Long-term arrivals comprise: